HashiCorp (NASDAQ:HCP) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of HashiCorp (NASDAQ:HCP – Free Report) in a research note issued to investors on Thursday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of HashiCorp (NASDAQ:HCP – Free Report) in a report issued on Wednesday.
+The firm issued a hold rating on the stock.

-Several other research firms have also commented on HCP.
-Piper Sandler reiterated a “neutral” rating and set a $35.00 price objective on shares of HashiCorp in a research note on Friday, August 30th.
-Citigroup began coverage on HashiCorp in a research report on Tuesday, September 3rd.
-They set a “neutral” rating and a $35.00 price target on the stock.
-Finally, JMP Securities restated a “market perform” rating on shares of HashiCorp in a research note on Monday, September 16th.
-Twelve research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus target price of $32.08.
+Other research analysts have also recently issued research reports about the stock.
+Piper Sandler reiterated a “neutral” rating and set a $35.00 price target on shares of HashiCorp in a report on Friday, August 30th.
+JMP Securities reiterated a “market perform” rating on shares of HashiCorp in a research note on Monday, September 16th.
+Finally, Citigroup started coverage on HashiCorp in a research note on Tuesday, September 3rd.
+They issued a “neutral” rating and a $35.00 price target on the stock.
+Twelve investment analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has an average rating of “Hold” and a consensus target price of $32.08.

 HashiCorp Stock Performance